 Aside from poetry, Jude has four published books, all involving playing cards: card games for kids, how to play bridge for kids and two books of bridge-related cartoons.
 Click here for listing on Good Reads

 Jude freelances through her company, Goodwin Studios, working as illustrator, designer and desktop publisher.
 She is editor/publisher of Bridge Canada, the Canadian Bridge Federation's signature magazine, as well as other, smaller papers.
 And she is a web designer, producing and maintaining websites for a many diverse groups.

-Jude is a member of the Squamish Writers Group.
+Jude is a founding member of the Squamish Writers Group.
 She is founder and co-editor of The Waters, an online poetry workshop.
 In 2018 Jude founded the Sea to Sky Review which she edits with her wife Carol Beeson.
 Jude is currently pursuing a degree in Creative Writing at Douglas College.

 The mother of 3 daughters and grandmother of 6, Jude currently lives in BC, Canada with Carol, two stepkids, 2 dogs, and a cat.
 The fighter fish died.